Orinoco goose: Breeding

 The Ornico goose's breeding season varies geographically and with rainfall patterns.
 Populations below the Equator nest between April and November, a mostly dry season.
 In Venezuela most nest in the July to August wet season though some nest at other times.
 Orinoco geese nest in both natural and artificial cavities.
-They use cavities in trees formed by natural causes such as limb loss or rot rather than those created by other cavity nesting species, and may compete with owls and parrots for cavities.
+They use cavities in trees formed by natural causes such as limb loss or rot rather than those created by other cavity-nesting species and may compete with owls and parrots for cavities.
 There are some reports of nesting on the ground in dense grass but that strategy appears rare.

 Orinoco geese are sometimes brood parasites, with a female laying eggs in another Orinoco goose's nest.
-In one study unparasitized nests had a clutch size averaging seven eggs and parasitized ones averaged about 19.
+In one study, unparasitized nests had a clutch size averaging seven eggs while the parasitized ones averaged about 19.
 Nest success as a percentage of the clutch was higher in parasitized nests.

 Orinoco geese form strong year-round pair bonds and are intensely territorial during the breeding season.
 Males guard females during the incubation period.